-We are interested in understanding how synapses work, not only in physiological conditions but also in adverse or stressful environments.
-The brain is central in coordinating the response to stress, and at the same time, a very sensitive target when such response is not controlled.
-In fact, in humans stress is associated with the onset and exacerbation of a number of brain disorders, including anxiety, depression, drug addiction, post-traumatic stress disorder, and schizophrenia.
+The brain is central in coordinating the organism’s response to environmental factors such as stress, and at the same time, a very sensitive target when such response is not controlled.
+In fact, in humans stress is associated with the onset and exacerbation of a number of neurological disorders, including anxiety, depression, drug addiction, and post-traumatic stress disorder (PTSD).
+Stress is also a contributing factor in unhealthy aging and neurodegenerative disorders, including Alzheimer’s.

 Current projects in the lab include:

-- Early life stress (ELS) and hippocampus.
-It is a well-documented fact that adverse conditions during early development can cause dramatic changes in the brain, however the precise mechanism involved are far from clear.
-We will use a known paradigm for early stress (limited nesting model) to fully characterize changes in hippocampal synaptic function and behavior in adult mice exposed to ELS.
-We are specially interested in social behavior.
+- Effect of early life stress (ELS) on hippocampal function.
+Adverse conditions during early development can cause dramatic changes in the brain, however the precise mechanisms involved are far from clear.
+We will use well known paradigms for early stress to fully characterize changes in hippocampal synaptic function and behavior in adult mice.
+We are specially interested in social behavior and avoidance.